List of Coronation Street characters introduced in 1991

 Coronation Street is a British soap opera first broadcast on 9 December 1960.
 The following is a list of characters that first appeared in 1991, by order of first appearance.

+Robert Weston

+Robert Weston, portrayed by Philip Bretherton, was a married dentist who had an affair with Jenny Bradley (Sally Ann Matthews) in 1991.
+He made his first appearance on 14 January 1991.
+This would be Bretherton's second of three roles in Coronation Street, after playing Rod, a friend of Suzie Birchall (Cheryl Murray) and Gail Potter (Helen Worth) in 1977 and then going on to play regular character Ian Davenport, a car salesman who had an affair with Sally Webster (Sally Dynevor) between 2004 and 2005.

+Robert was 38 years old when he met 20 year old Jenny.
+His marriage to Linda was on the rocks, which was having an effect on their two children.
+When Jenny met Robert, she was dating Mark Casey (Stuart Wolfenden), but she began to find him immature and boring.
+Jenny ended up falling for Robert, him being 18 years her senior with a good career and lots of money to spend.
+However, she never expected him to leave his wife for her.
+She subsequently left Weatherfield with Robert.

+In 1993, when Jenny returned to Coronation Street, Robert had left her to return to his wife.
+As a result, Jenny took Robert's pregnant Japanese Akita Mitzi, which was worth £1,000, passing her off to her foster mother Rita Sullivan (Barbara Knox) as her own dog out of spite.
+Robert responded by clearing out their joint bank account and taking Mitzi whilst she was in Mavis (Thelma Barlow) and Derek Wilton's (Peter Baldwin) care.

 Raquel Watts

 Brendan Scott

 Brendan Scott, played by Milton Johns, made recurring appearances from 1991 to 1993.
 He is the former manager of Bettabuy and later the owner of the Corner Shop.
 Brendan harbours a strong resentment of Reg Holdsworth (Ken Morley) who was responsible for his sacking at Bettabuy in the 1980s and attempts to get his revenge by accusing Reg of rigging a prize draw.
 However, his plan backfires when he has no solid evidence against Reg.
 Brendan later becomes a judge at a beauty contest and attempts to sleep with contestant Raquel Wolstenhulme (Sarah Lancashire) but is caught by Curly Watts (Kevin Kennedy) who threatens to report him to his superiors.
 Brendan buys the corner shop from Alf Roberts (Bryan Mosley) after learning that Reg was planning to do the same.
 Brendan eventually becomes overwhelmed with managing the shop and dies of a heart attack.